Configure a Server to Listen on a Specific TCP Port (SQL Server Configuration Manager)

 In SQL Server Configuration Manager, in the console pane, expand SQL Server Network Configuration, expand Protocols for <instance name>, and then double-click TCP/IP.

 In the TCP/IP Properties dialog box, on the IP Addresses tab, several IP addresses appear in the format IP1, IP2, up to IPAll.
 One of these is for the IP address of the loopback adapter, 127.0.0.1.
 Additional IP addresses appear for each IP Address on the computer.
+(You will probably see both IP version 4 and IP version 6 addresses.)
 Right-click each address, and then click Properties to identify the IP address that you want to configure.

 If the TCP Dynamic Ports dialog box contains 0, indicating the Database Engine is listening on dynamic ports, delete the 0.

 In the IPn Properties area box, in the TCP Port box, type the port number you want this IP address to listen on, and then click OK.

 In the console pane, click SQL Server Services.

 In the details pane, right-click SQL Server (<instance name>) and then click Restart, to stop and restart SQL Server.